vanderwijk/custom-post-widget/readme.txt

 = The plugin is not working for me =

-Please create a support topic in the forum: http://wordpress.org/support/plugin/custom-post-widget DO NOT click the 'Broken' button in the compatibility area of the plugin directory before creating a support ticket.
-It is very demotivating for me to see the plugin downloads drop dramatically without being given the chance to help you!
+Please create a support topic in the forum: http://wordpress.org/support/plugin/custom-post-widget

 = I love your plugin!
 What can I do to help? =